racerxr650r/avrOS/README.md

 For an example of Raspberry Pi 4 based development environment, see the [Raspberry PI 4 model B Development Platform](./doc/PI4_Dev_Station.md) document.

-## Install Development Environment and Build a avrOS Application
+## Install Development Environment and Build an avrOS Application
 avrOS is developed on a Linux workstation using the avr-gcc compiler, gnu make, and avrdude w/Atmel Ice jtag programmer.
 To recreate this development environment on a debian based Linux distribution follow the instructions here: